 - Giving us false or misleading information to support a claim

-- Receiving benefit payments that you know or suspect you shouldn’t be getting.
+- Getting benefit payments or help with your Council Tax that you know or suspect you shouldn’t be getting.

 Avoid benefit fraud – your responsibilities